 The cancellation of the Seminar in March 2020 due to the Covid 19 government restrictions was disappointing but it led to our first webinar which turned out to be very successful.
 People were able to interact with the speakers when they might not have been able to attend the seminar or were able to watch later at their convenience.
-These excellent talks are still all available to view for
+These excellent talks are still all available for purchase via our shop.

 Dr Greg Fitzgerald, Naturopath, Osteopath and Chiropractor.